 The initial visit gives you and your midwife a chance to get to know each other, and will take approximately 1 hour.
 This visit includes a complete health history and physical assessment including pap test, if appropriate, and breast exam.
 Your midwife will give you the requsitions to have appropriate bloodwork and ultrasounds done, and there will also be time for nutrition/lifestyle counselling, as well as time for your midwife to address any questions or concerns that you may have.
 Recommendations for prenatal classes are also provided at this visit.

-Subsequent visits (every 4 weeks to 30 weeks, every 2 weeks to 36 weeks and weekly until baby’s birth) will be approximately 30 minutes.
+Subsequent visits (every 5-6 weeks to 30 weeks, every 2-3 weeks to 36 weeks and every 1-2 weeks until baby’s birth) will be approximately 30 minutes.
 The health of you and your baby will be carefully assessed.
 Women weigh themselves and then time is spent discussing the progress of their pregnancy, measuring blood pressure, baby’s growth, heartbeat and movement, and discussing lab results.
 We know it is important that you and your family have time to discuss issues important to you such as planning for labour and birth, emotional issues, and relationship/sibling/parenting concerns, time is made for this during routine prenatal visits as this is a priority in your care.
 Laboratory tests and diagnostic tests, such as ultrasounds, or referrals to other health care providers are discussed and booked as necessary.

 A home visit is scheduled at 36 weeks of pregnancy for women planning a birth at home.
 An hour is scheduled in our clinic for those planning birth centre or hospital births.
 This time is set aside to discuss plans for labour and birth.
 A list of things to have ready for your birth will be given to you, as well, a “birth supplies bag” is available for purchase at our clinic.